 As a congregation of the United Church of Christ, Bluegrass embraces the UCC's positions on environmental justice and supports the denomination's Environmental Ministries.
 Our congregation is in the process of being certified a UCC Creation Justice Church.

-Just bring your plastic straws to Bluegrass and drop them in the box located in the fellowship hall.
-We will return them to TerraCycle where they will be upcycled, recycled or repurposed into something fun and useful.
+Just bring in your family-size snack bags, individual snack bags, and multipack snack bags and drop them in the box located in the fellowship hall.
+We will return them to TerraCycle® where they will be upcycled, recycled or repurposed into something fun and useful.

 Arcadia Power is a free service that connects you to clean energy and helps you spend less on your power bills.
 They aren’t a utility and they don’t replace your utility, they are simply your connection to clean energy and savings.